Coronavirus (Covid-19): Saint Michael’s Guidance

 Service changes and visiting our sites

-It is hugely important during the Coronavirus pandemic that we take extra care to protect the wellbeing of our patients and colleagues – something which always takes precedence in any decisions that we make.
+During the Covid-19 pandemic ,we have been taking extra care to protect the wellbeing of our patients and colleagues – something which always takes precedence in any decisions that we make.

-- Visit start times must be staggered at least 10 minutes apart, to allow for visitors to don PPE at the entrance whilst also continuing to respect social distancing.
+- Visit start times must be staggered at least 10 minutes apart.
 Visits can take place between 2-8pm, seven days a week, for a maximum of four hours.

 - A maximum of two people can visit each patient per day, either together or separately.
 People visiting together can be from separate households.

 - Visitors will be required to roll up their sleeves and wash their hands.
-They will put on a surgical mask and eye wear in the correct way from the visitors’ PPE area and also put on apron and gloves.
+They will be required to wear PPE.

 - Hand gel is available and should be used alongside hand washing.

-- Visitors will be asked to go directly to the patient’s room and when leaving, go directly out, touching as few surfaces as possible.
+- Visitors will be asked to go directly to the patient’s room and when leaving, exit the building directly.